 The government never told citizens about Operation Tracer, but for years following the Second World War, rumors persisted of a secret room in the rock.
 People spent years exploring the tunnels of Gibraltar in the hopes of finding the mysterious chamber.

-In 1997, a team of explorers found a chamber within the walls of the rock and speculated that it might be the secret chamber they had been searching for.
-It wasn’t until a decade later that one of the six men who was supposed to partake in Operation Tracer confirmed that the room the explorers found in 1997 was built for their top secret operation all those years ago.
+On the 26th December 1996 a team of explorers from the Gibraltar Caving Group found a chamber within the walls of the rock and speculated that it might be the secret chamber they had been searching for.
+It wasn’t until a decade later that one of the six men who was supposed to partake in Operation Tracer confirmed that the room the explorers found in 1996 l was built for their top secret operation all those years ago.